by Joshua Heston (State of the Ozarks Journal, October 29, 2010)

 The community embraced their efforts and a steady stream of visitors have stopped by to see what makes this particular holler in the Ozarks so special.
 Caves make for good tourist attractions here in the Ozarks but making Smallin a tourist attraction has not always been met with local appreciation.

-In the 1950s, Joseph Bolger bought the property, changed the name from Smallin to “Civil War Cave and Museum,” and began charging admission.
+In the 1950s, Joseph Bulger bought the property, changed the name from Smallin to “Civil War Cave and Museum,” and began charging admission.

 Who does he think he is? was the general sentiment of the Finley River and Parch Corn Holler community.
-That’s not Bolger’s cave.
+That’s not Bulger’s cave.
 That’s Smallin’s Cave!

 You see, the Smallin family homesteaded this patch of land in the 1850s.
 Smallin Cave became a center of the growing pioneer community.
 For generations folks came to the cave for Monday-morning-clothes washing, for Sunday-after-church-picnicking and through-the-week berry picking.